ymeqbil/TheDataMine_AMPL/README.md

   ## AMPL Drug Discovery Team
 This repo has Google Colab notebooks based on AMPL tutorials https://github.com/ATOMScience-org

-Stay tuned!
 I'm currently working on creating additional tutorials for **model training** and **hyperparameter tuning** in AMPL.
 Watch this space for updates!